 Q Exchange ideas

 It's important that everyone understands the meaning of the words being used when the conversation is about quality.
 Juran, in his Quality Handbook, even has two definitions for quality.
 Herein lies the problem.
 Which of the two quality definitions are we talking about when we talk about QI?

 To embed patient self management and an associated peer support facility into newly formed Neighbourhood Teams and existing GP practices in a large, mainly rural, county.

 There are around 40 professional engineering institutions in the UK many of which have health care related special interest groups amongst their members.
 Lets communicate with them!

-To explain and promulgate process management as a key requirement of continuous improvement in the NHS.
+To explain and promulgate process management as a key requirement of continuous process improvement in the NHS.
 To demonstrate that performance is a key measure of quality.
+To design a methodology.

 Social Prescribing for young people is an exciting opportunity for development.
 The national focus has been very much on working with adults through primary or secondary care, with pre-existing health conditions.
 In Shropshire, a large rural county in the West Midlands we are looking at how we can support young people, 16-24 years who are potentially isolated, in particular those young people who have not progressed into higher education, who may be in low paid roles, or who are unemployed.
 A recent national loneliness report found 16-24 years at higher risk than other age groups, this was part of the Community Life Survey (CLS) 2016-17.